Anno 1701: Gameplay

+Warfare

+The warfare in Anno 1701 is divided into two areas, the war at sea and the war on land.
+At sea, players are fighting with warships who can disturb the enemy economic cycle by attacking enemy ships.

+On land, players fight with a limited range of troops, which includes artillery, infantry, and cavalry.
+Troops are transported by means of ships to enemy islands and dropped off there.
+They can then gradually gain control of the area and the enemy's buildings through the destruction of enemy market buildings.

 Development

 In December 2003, a spin-off of the Anno franchise was announced under the title of Anno War.
 Unlike previous entries in the series, it was developed by Mainz-based Related Designs, and the idea was to make the game more combat based.
 The team increased their number of employees from 10 to 25, with an active support from Sunflowers Interactive.
 The game was put on hold.
 Related Designs instead focused their efforts on a sequel to Anno 1503.

 The new installment was initially codenamed Anno 3.
 Due to a dispute between Sunflowers and the developer of the first Anno games, Max Design, Related Designs was not able to access the program code for Anno 1503, and thus had no technical basis.
 Therefore, the studio had to develop the new title from scratch.
 During the development, Anno's creator and one of the Max Design's founders, Wilfried Reiter, joined the team in an advisory capacity.

 In September 2004, a first prototype of the game was shown.
 The focus of the presentation was on the new 3D graphics, partly based on an earlier title of Related Designs, No Man's Land, with which the game separated itself from its predecessors.
 The graphic artists were inspired by the architecture and art of medieval epochs, such as Gothic or Renaissance.
 Sunflowers instructed all developers to play previous Anno games, and commissioned an "annolysis"; a survey spanning more than 5,000 players.
 The results were used to develop the game with the players and their wishes in mind, which prompted the return of the tax system, and introduced camera align and a look behind the buildings.

 On May 9, 2005, Sunflowers officially made the game's title as Anno 1701 and released in late 2006.
 The game was presented along with ParaWorld on the Sunflowers' booth at E3 2006.
 In August, the release date was marked as October 26, 2006 for the Germany, while the game went gold in early October.

 A multi-core processors support was added to the engine's implementation to improve the efficiency.
 In addition, numerous shaders were built into the game in order to achieve a better performance on as many hardware configurations as possible.

 Anno 1701 was the most expensive German game ever made at the time of its release, with a budget of €10 million.